ncbi-nlp/BioREDirect/README.md

 datasets/
 ```

-If you want to convert the datasets by yourself, you can use the below script to convert original datasets into our input format.
+(Optional) If you want to convert the datasets by yourself, you can use the below script to convert original datasets into our input format.

 ```bash
 bash scripts/build_biored_dataset.sh